mitranim/wordplay/readme.md

 sheepment (of fur?) © M

-axcess (opening a door with an axe) © LJ
+axcess (opening a door with an axe 🚪🪓) © LJ

 aksess (how it should be spelled) © M